open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 ## Manager
 The Manager role comes with another set of administrative features.
 This includes viewing reports, syncing the community with the nation, and performing upgrades on the community.
 Click [here](manager.md) to learn more.

+## Community
+With Planet, you can expand your knowledge and creativity with like-minded people.
+You can check for new events, join events, or create your own events using our calendar feature.